 Is backpacking time limited?
 Do some Sub-24 hr Overnighters.

 Have to be home on Saturday and can’t backpack?
 Day hike.

 Both Saturday and Sunday are too busy?
 Get up early and take a sunrise hike.
 Or flip it and do a night hike during the week.

 Too many family activities?
-Structure family time so you all camp together on a weekend instead.
+Structure family time, so you all camp together on the weekend instead.
 Or rather than going shopping some Saturday morning, take a hike together instead.